Chart Color Schemes

 Employment

-Bruthen-Omeo has a balanced workforce with white and blue collar jobs, diverse sector representation, and an unemployment rate of 3.6% as of June 2025.
-The area's employment totalled 4,282 residents, with an unemployment rate 0.2% lower than Rest of Vic.'s 3.8%.
+Bruthen-Omeo has a balanced workforce with diverse sector representation as of June 2025.
+There are 4,282 residents employed, with an unemployment rate of 3.6%, which is 0.2% lower than Rest of Vic.'s rate of 3.8%.

-Workforce participation was similar to Rest of Vic.'s 57.4%.
-Key industries included agriculture, forestry & fishing, health care & social assistance, and construction.
-The area had a high specialization in agriculture, forestry & fishing (2.3 times the regional level), but under-representation in health care & social assistance (13.9% vs Rest of Vic.'s 16.8%).
-Local employment opportunities appeared limited, with Census working population lower than resident population.
+Workforce participation is similar to Rest of Vic.'s at 57.4%.
+Key industries include agriculture, forestry & fishing, health care & social assistance, and construction.
+Agriculture, forestry & fishing is particularly specialized with an employment share 2.3 times the regional level.
+However, health care & social assistance is under-represented at 13.9% compared to Rest of Vic.'s 16.8%.

-In the 12 months prior, labour force decreased by 0.8%, employment by 1.1%, raising unemployment rate by 0.3 percentage points.
-Comparatively, Rest of Vic. had an employment decline of 0.9% and labour force decline of 0.4%.
-State-level data to Sep-25 showed VIC employment grew by 1.08% year-on-year, adding 39,880 jobs, with state unemployment rate at 4.7%, slightly higher than the national rate of 4.5%.
-Jobs and Skills Australia's May 2025 projections forecast national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across sectors.
-Applying these projections to Bruthen-Omeo's mix suggested local growth of approximately 5.6% over five years and 12.2% over ten years.
+The area may have limited local employment opportunities as indicated by Census data.
+Between June 2024 and June 2025, the labour force decreased by 0.8% and employment by 1.1%, causing unemployment to rise by 0.3 percentage points.
+Nationally, employment is forecast to grow by 6.6% over five years and 13.7% over ten years, with varying rates across sectors.
+Applying these projections to Bruthen-Omeo's employment mix suggests local growth of approximately 5.6% over five years and 12.2% over ten years.

 Frequently Asked Questions - Employment